Cost of living

 With its strategic position in the European Union, Belgium is an important country in the continent, both economically and politically.
 Its comfortable living standards attract tens of thousands of expats each year.

 However, life in Belgium doesn’t come without its price tag.
-This overview of monthly expenses will give you a clear picture of what (money) it takes to make the country your new home.
+This overview of monthly expenses will give you a clear picture of what (budget) it takes to make the country your new home.

 Continue reading for the following information: